datahoarder/secretary-clinton-email-dump/README.md

   34 http://maxblumenthal.com
   34 http://coloradoindependent.com
 ```

+Note that some of these are repeats within the same email, or forward-chains, such as [coloradoindependent.com](https://github.com/datahoarder/secretary-clinton-email-dump/search?utf8=%E2%9C%93&q=coloradoindependent)

 And of course, nothing wrong with plucking out a few results from a previous query to check out some tangents, such as, what exactly were they using Wikipedia or New York Times' topics pages as references?